openrestaurant/docs/docs/theming.md

 1. [Drush](http://drush.org)
 2. [Node](https://nodejs.org)

+## Compatibility with Open Restaurant
+To make your theme compatible with Open Restaurant, To make your theme compatible with Open Restaurant, add `package: 'Open Restaurant'` to your theme `.info.yml`.

 ## Create a subtheme

 1. Make sure the Radix theme is enabled: `drush en radix -y; drush config-set system.theme default radix -y`.